geo-c/Dev-Corner/docs/data/storage/package-create.md

 *	`extras` (list of dataset extra dictionaries) – the dataset’s extras (optional), extras are arbitrary (key: value) metadata items that can be added to datasets, each extra dictionary should have keys 'key' (a string), 'value' (a string), and optionally 'deleted'
 *	`relationships_as_object` (list of relationship dictionaries) – see `package_relationship_create()` for the format of relationship dictionaries (optional)
 *	`relationships_as_subject` (list of relationship dictionaries) – see `package_relationship_create()` for the format of relationship dictionaries (optional)
-*	`groups` (list of dictionaries) – the groups to which the dataset belongs (optional), each group dictionary should have one or more of the following keys which identify an existing group: 'id' (the id of the group, string), 'name' (the name of the group, string), 'title' (the title of the group, string), to see which groups exist call group_list()
+*	`groups` (list of dictionaries) – the groups to which the dataset belongs (optional), each group dictionary should have one or more of the following keys which identify an existing group:
+    *	'id' (the id of the group, string)
+    *	'name' (the name of the group, string)
+    *	'title' (the title of the group, string), to see which groups exist call `group_list()`
 *	`owner_org` (string) – the id of the dataset’s owning organization, see `organization_list()` or `organization_list_for_user()` for available values (optional)

 ##### Javascript